intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

   code debugging to be completely broken in some environments (such as MS Visual Studio, for example)

-Customizing host compiler allows to avoid issues with debuggers and code coverage tools, but that is not an option if a user wants to compile host part of an app with a 3rd-party host compiler.
+Modifying DPC++ host compiler allows to avoid issues with debuggers and code coverage tools, but that is not an option if a user wants to compile host part of an app with a 3rd-party host compiler.